SUPREME LP RECORDINGS

 HI-FI A LA ESPANOLA-SR90144- This is the single biggest disappointment I have had to date with a LP reissue, from any of the labels.
-I consider the sonics of this record to be mediocre.
-I don't mean "mediocre" in the absolute sense of that word, but in the relative sense, when considering both its source and its "legendary" reputation.
+I consider the sonics of this record to be mediocre, though not in the absolute sense of that word, but in the relative sense, when considering both its source and its "legendary" reputation.

-I have now listened to this record twice.
+I have now listened to this record a few times.
 The first time was severely disappointing, bordering on "shock", mainly because of my justifiably huge expectations.
 The second time I was much more objective, since the "halo" had already been removed, permanently.
 The description below now reflects this second experience.

 The sound is noticeably "dry".
 There is an obvious lack of natural "harmonic completeness", "bloom" and decay.
 There is very little "inner detail".
 Everything sounds a little "washed-out".
 There is also not enough spatial information for an effortless sense of space and the hall to be created.
 Even other labels which have had this problem, such as RR and EMI, are better in that regard.